daveredfern/daveredfern/content/style-guide.md

 <a href="#" class="search-chip">Search chip</a>

 A search chip indicates that the content can be filtered by a category.
-These are primarily used on the <a href="{{ site.url }}/blog/">blog</a> pages.
+These are primarily used on the <a href="/blog/">blog</a> pages.

 Use the <code>.search-chip</code> class on any link.